japila-books/spark-sql-internals/docs/physical-operators/BroadcastHashJoinExec.md

       +- LocalTableScan [id#20, token#21]
 ----

-`BroadcastHashJoinExec` <<requiredChildDistribution, requires that partition requirements>> for the two children physical operators match link:spark-sql-Distribution-BroadcastDistribution.adoc[BroadcastDistribution] (with a link:spark-sql-HashedRelationBroadcastMode.adoc[HashedRelationBroadcastMode]) and link:spark-sql-Distribution-UnspecifiedDistribution.adoc[UnspecifiedDistribution] (for <<left, left>> and <<right, right>> sides of a join or vice versa).
+`BroadcastHashJoinExec` <<requiredChildDistribution, requires that partition requirements>> for the two children physical operators match spark-sql-Distribution-BroadcastDistribution.md[BroadcastDistribution] (with a spark-sql-HashedRelationBroadcastMode.md[HashedRelationBroadcastMode]) and spark-sql-Distribution-UnspecifiedDistribution.md[UnspecifiedDistribution] (for <<left, left>> and <<right, right>> sides of a join or vice versa).

 [[metrics]]
 .BroadcastHashJoinExec's Performance Metrics